KarMiles/polish-girl-painting/README.md

 ### **Imagery**

 Graphics for the site were chosen with the intention of maintaining the theme of a minimalistic environment of an art gallery where it is the art itself that takes priority.
-The only image used outside the product list is the background for the home page.
-This image is by default the piece painted by the artist and can be overwritten in the Admin page.

 The design is dominated by Black and White with some Jet (very dark grey) and Gainsboro (very light grey) with addition of scant usage of colours Indigo Dye and Ming.
 Colours were chosen by the artist herself.

-Image of the artist's painting serves as hero image.
-Owner can change the image in the admin page.
+The only image used outside the product list is the background for the home page.
+The default image is the piece painted and selected for this purpose by the artist herself and can be overwritten in the Admin page.

 <details>
 <summary>Click here to view image</summary>